 For fans who have watched enough Qing dynasty wuxia TV series, they should know all about flying guillotines (血滴子) and Lü Siniang (呂四娘) who allegedly killed the Yongzheng Emperor.
-This novel tells the story of how Yongzheng, when he was just Prince Yinzhen (胤禎，here written as 允貞), once slipped out of his palace to locate chivalrous warriors to help him fight the fellow princes and win the throne.
+This novel tells the story of how Yongzheng, when he was just Prince Yinzhen (胤禎，here written as 允貞), once slipped out of his palace to locate chivalrous warriors to help him fight fellow princes and win the throne.
 In fact, an alternative title of this novel is New Flying Guillotines (《新血滴子》）。

-Alas, although the premise is good, the execution is somewhat shoddy.
-The "chivalrous warriors" who Yongzheng locates are a graceless, petty lot, often bickering among themselves, mostly without true chivalric spirit.
-The characterizations of Yinzhen and Nian Gengyao (the Han Chinese general who helps him to the throne and is later treacherously killed by Yongzheng) are pretty thin and lame.
+Alas, although the premise is good, the execution is shoddy.
+The "chivalrous warriors" who Yongzheng locates are a graceless, petty lot, bickering among themselves, mostly without true chivalric spirit.
+The characterizations of Yinzhen and Nian Gengyao (the Han Chinese general who helps him to the throne and later treacherously killed by Yongzheng) are pretty thin and lame.

 The ending is decent but expected (Lü Siniang) but I suffered from spells of ennui while reading this book.
 Wang Dulu simply isn't at his best here.

 If you have to skip one Wang Dulu novel, make it this one.